National Unity (Israel): History

 Gantz and Sa'ar announced an alliance between their two parties on 10 July, which was initially called Blue and White The New Hope.
-The alliance was joined by former IDF Chief of Staff Gadi Eizenkot and former Yamina MK Matan Kahana on 14 August, at which point it was renamed the National Unity Party.
+The alliance was joined by former IDF Chief of Staff Gadi Eisenkot and former Yamina MK Matan Kahana on 14 August, at which point it was renamed the National Unity Party.
 Yamina MK Shirly Pinto joined the party on 22 August.
 The alliance won 12 seats in the election.

-Five members of the party (Benny Gantz, Gadi Eizenkot, Gideon Sa'ar, Hili Tropper and Yifat Shasha-Biton) joined the Thirty-seventh government of Israel as ministers without portfolio in October 2023, following the outbreak of the Gaza war; Gantz and Eisenkot also joined the Israeli war cabinet.
+Five members of the party (Benny Gantz, Gadi Eisenkot, Gideon Sa'ar, Hili Tropper and Yifat Shasha-Biton) joined the Thirty-seventh government of Israel as ministers without portfolio in October 2023, following the outbreak of the Gaza war; Gantz and Eisenkot also joined the Israeli war cabinet.
 Sa'ar announced on 12 March 2024 that New Hope would leave the National Unity alliance, and again become an independent faction.
 The split was approved the next day.

 On 18 May, Gantz set an 8 June deadline for a "clear plan of action" regarding the war; if not met, his party would leave the coalition.
 His party also filed a bill on 30 May 2024 to dissolve the Knesset.
 The scheduled announcement was postponed, after the 2024 Nuseirat rescue operation was made the same day.
 Gantz announced on 9 June that he had exited the government, with other party members also submitting their resignations the same night.

-Following the July 2025 exits of Eizenkot and Kahana from the alliance, it was announced on 2 July 2025 that the name of the party would revert to Blue and White.
+Following the July 2025 exits of Eisenkot and Kahana from the alliance, it was announced on 2 July 2025 that the name of the party would revert to Blue and White.
 The name of the Knesset faction was changed to Blue and White-National Unity and was approved by the Knesset House Committee on 7 July 2025.